-Taking up themes of exile and expatriation, the exhibition presents a number of exceptional international artists, whose work speaks directly to our conflict-ridden times.
-Hailing from countries as diverse as Iran, Iraq, Nigeria, Algeria and Kosovo, the artists work from their own stories and experiences, which they examine and treat in art that is both topical and timeless, universal and highly personal.
+Taking up themes of exile and expatriation, the exhibition presented a number of exceptional international artists, whose works speak directly to conflict-ridden times.
+The artists work from their own stories and experiences, which they examine and treat in art that is both topical and timeless, universal and highly personal.

-Homeless Souls brings together a dozen artistic voices from countries around the world for a conversation about exile as a political and existential reality.
-Presenting both personal and collective stories, the exhibition adds new perspectives to subjects like exile, demarcation, citizenship, cross-border movements, secret journeys and identity.
+Homeless Souls brought together a dozen artistic voices from countries around the world – Iran, Iraq, Nigeria, Algeria, Kosovo etc – for a conversation about exile as a political and existential reality.
+Presenting both personal and collective stories, the exhibition added new perspectives to subjects such as xile, demarcation, citizenship, cross-border movements, secret journeys and identity.

 What all the artists in this exhibition have in common is that they experiment with new visual strategies, poetic effects and artistic devices to take us closer to exile as a lived reality.
 In turn, they also point to art’s ability to provide new and different images of a reality that is brought to us daily through photojournalism and the media.